alexvidal88/robot-challenge/README.md

-The challenge was made on ruby, so if you don't have ruby installed in your terminal, follow the instructions below:
+The challenge was made with ruby 2.6, so if you don't have ruby installed in your terminal, follow the instructions below:

 Run this command, it will take a while (5-10 minutes):

-   rbenv install 2.7.4
+   rbenv install 2.6

 Then restart your terminal again (close it and reopen it). then run: